 Pretty freaking cool isn’t it!?

-Unfortunately, paint manufacturers do not provide hue, value, chroma notations for their paint colors.
+Paint manufacturers do not provide hue, value, chroma notations for their paint colors.
 The Land of Color is the only resource for this information and this kind of color tool.

-And that’s not all.
-In Camp Chroma I teach you everything you need to know about how to get Chroma values for anything you want – paint, finishes, exterior materials, etc. The course you want is The Four Pillars of Color.
-Click to learn more about it.
+But there’s more!
+In The Four Pillars of Color course I teach you everything you need to know about how to get Chroma values for anything you want – paint, finishes, exterior materials, etc.